Simple Tips to Make Your Room Look Bigger and Brighter

 How to hang curtains when you have crown molding?

-Make sure you’re buying the right size curtains!
+Make sure you’re buying the right length curtains and the right curtain hardware!Length of Your Curtains

 Ready-made standard height curtains come in a range of sizes, from cafe (think half kitchen window coverings that go to the window sill) all the way to 96-inch curtains and beyond.